visualbam/tree-sitter-leaf/README.md

 - String interpolation and complex expressions
 - Syntax highlighting, indentation, and language injections
 - Comment support for Leaf (`///`), regular (`//`), and HTML (`<!-- -->`) comments
+- Error handling and recovery for better editing experience

 ## Installation